The Best Classical Music Albums of 2022

-Our guide to the most outstanding new classical music albums of 2022 - so far!
+Our guide to the most outstanding new classical music albums of 2022.
 Featuring sensational new versions of Bach's St Matthew Passion, Beethoven's symphonies, Vivaldi's violin concertos and much more

 Each album is linked to the original Gramophone review in Gramophone's Reviews Database.
 The best way to explore new classical recordings is to subscribe to Gramophone magazine.
 Find out more at: magsubscriptions.com